 Here are also examples for geographic locations: sh.cn is for Shanghai Municipality. bj.cn is for Beijing Municipality. tw.cn is for Taiwan Province.

-.CN domain extension ranks #3 among all domain extensions, and #1 among all country-code extensions (ccTLDs).
-Currently, there are 12.4 Million registered .cn domain names.
-CNNIC is the registry of .cn extension.
+.CN domain extension ranks #4 among all domain extensions, and #2 among all country-code extensions (ccTLDs).
+Currently, there are 11.4 Million registered .cn domain names.
+China Internet Network Information Center (CNNIC) is the registry of .cn extension.